Christopher Largen: Prescription Pot

 In 2003, Largen co-authored the nonfiction book Prescription Pot with George McMahon.
 McMahon was a former vice-presidential candidate, recipient of the National Certificate of Heroism, and legal user of medical cannabis from the Compassionate Investigational New Drug program.
 McMahon used medical cannabis to treat pain, spasms, and nausea related to repeated injuries, surgical and pharmaceutical maltreatment, and nail-patella syndrome.

-During the authoring of Prescription Pot, Largen traveled the United States with McMahon, documenting the latter's efforts to educate doctors and legislators about the therapeutic value of the cannabis plant.
-The book details one of their journeys through Texas, to the Arkansas state capitol building in Little Rock, to Elvis Presley's Graceland, culminating in their arrival at the University of Mississippi, where the U.S. government grows marijuana for the federal cannabis program.
-Their journeys inspired articles in news outlets with an aggregate circulation of tens of millions, and the book received positive reviews in a wide range of international print and online venues.
+During the authoring of Prescription Pot, Largen traveled the United States with McMahon, documenting their efforts to educate doctors and legislators about the therapeutic value of the cannabis plant.
+The book details one of their journeys through Texas, from the Arkansas state capitol building in Little Rock to Elvis Presley's Graceland, culminating in their arrival at the University of Mississippi, where the U.S. government grows marijuana for the federal cannabis program.
+The travels inspired several articles in popular news outlets, and the book received positive reviews in international print and online venues.

-Largen appeared on stage with a wide array of artists, musicians, politicians, professional athletes, and scientists, including talk show host Montel Williams, funk musician George Clinton, former NFL lineman and two-time Super Bowl champion Mark Stepnoski, former Tribal President of the Oglala Sioux Alex White Plume, Kentucky Governor candidate Gatewood Galbraith, medical researcher Raphael Mechoulam and Spoonfed Tribe.
+Largen appeared on stage with a wide array of artists, musicians, politicians, professional athletes, and scientists, including talk show host Montel Williams, funk musician George Clinton, former NFL lineman and two-time Super Bowl champion Mark Stepnoski, former Tribal President of the Oglala Sioux Alex White Plume, Kentucky Governor candidate Gatewood Galbraith, medical researcher Raphael Mechoulam, and Spoonfed Tribe.

 Junk

-In 2005, Largen authored the dystopian satirical novel Junk, published by ENC Press, about a fictional war on junk food declared in response to obesity-related illnesses and deaths.
-Junk satirized a wide spectrum of issues, including religion, government, political correctness, organized crime, and the media.
-Largen edited Junk with publisher and author Olga Gardner Galvin, who edited works by Michael Crichton, Ursula K. Le Guin, Dennis Miller, Terry Pratchett, and Harlan Ellison.

-Junk received the Blog Critics award for Top Ten Books of the Year, and garnered positive reviews in alternative and college newspapers throughout the country, with some critics comparing Largen's novel to Mark Twain and Kurt Vonnegut.
+In 2005, Largen authored the dystopian satirical novel Junk, published by ENC Press, about a fictional war on junk food declared in response to obesity-related illnesses and death.
+Junk satirized a spectrum of issues, including religion, government, political correctness, organized crime, and the media.
+Largen edited Junk with popular publisher and author Olga Gardner Galvin.
+Junk received the Blog Critics award for Top Ten Books of the Year and garnered positive reviews in alternative and college newspapers throughout the country, with some critics comparing Largen's novel to Mark Twain and Kurt Vonnegut.
 In 2008, Largen adapted Junk into a screenplay.

 Building-BLOCK

-An outspoken survivor of violence in his childhood, Largen is a founder of Building-BLOCK (Better Lives for Our Communities and Kids), a national nonprofit organization dedicated to reducing and preventing child abuse, improving public safety, exposing legal injustices, and sentencing disparities.
+An outspoken survivor of violence in his childhood, Largen is a founder of Building-BLOCK (Better Lives for Our Communities and Kids), a national nonprofit organization dedicated to reducing and preventing child abuse, improving public safety, and exposing legal injustices and sentencing disparities.

-During his efforts to establish Building-BLOCK, Largen interviewed and befriended Mark Lunsford, the father of abducted and murdered Jessica Lunsford and an outspoken advocate for Jessica's Law.
+During his efforts to establish Building-BLOCK, Largen interviewed Mark Lunsford, the father of abducted and murdered Jessica Lunsford and an outspoken advocate for Jessica's Law.
 Largen publicly advocates for longer prison sentences for child predators, closer monitoring of paroled pedophiles and violent felons, and greater prioritization of victim rights.

 The Washington Post featured Building-BLOCK in a syndicated column written by Neal Peirce, and it appeared in multiple U.S. newspapers, including the Lone Star Iconoclast.